 The Remarkables nabs the top spot when it comes to family skiing in Oceania.
 Why?
 It’s not overly commercialized, has a relaxed homey vibe, is less crowded and gets better snow cover than its neighbours.

 There’s also a wide range of activities (snow tubing park!) and learning programs to suit all abilities such as a network of progressive terrain parks with wide, gentle slopes for newbies and big mountain steeps for the more experienced in the group.
 Events are plentiful too, from mini park battles and eating contests to gigs on the slopes.
 Best of all it’s where the Lord of the Rings was filmed.
 Second best of all: children 10 years and under get to ski for free.

 Perisher, in New South Wales, is the largest resort in the Southern Hemisphere.
 Four areas – Perisher Valley, Smiggin Holes, Blue Cow and Guthega – provide a variety of terrain for all skiing levels.
 What really makes the resort stand out is the abundance of entertaining activities for the whole family, from night-time skiing, to a free fireworks display every Thursday.
-New for the 2013 season is the Mini Half-pipe at the Yabby Flat Terrain Park which will allow beginners to safely learn the basics of half-pipe riding before moving onto the Front Valley pipe.
+The mini half-pipe at the Yabby Flat Terrain Park which will allow beginners to safely learn the basics of half-pipe riding before moving onto the Front Valley pipe.

 The Snowy Daycare also caters for groms as mini as 6 weeks old.

 Perisher is the largest ski resort in the Southern Hemisphere